-Panasonic Lumix G7 – my main vlogging camera.
+Panasonic Lumix G7 – my backup vlogging camera.
 For its price, its a great little camera that does 4K, has a flip out screen and is near perfect for vlogging.
-It’s largest weakness is horrendous autofocus that got me infuriated a few times.
+It’s largest weakness however is a horrendous autofocus that honestly got me infuriated a few times.
 If that’s something you can live with, I wholeheartedly recommend it.

 Panasonic 12-60 lens – my main vlogging lens, which I got with as a kit lens with the body.
 The range and aperture is enough to cover 95% of my vlogging requirements and for video I almost exclusively use this lens.